-The Human Rights Campaign recently released the 2022 Municipal Equality Index, and Indianapolis is on the list.
+The Human Rights Campaign recently released the 2023 Municipal Equality Index, and Indianapolis is on the list.
 How did we score?

-Each year, the Human Rights Campaign releases a Municipal Equality Index which takes a deep dive into municipal laws, policies, and services and how inclusive they are of LGBTQ+ people.
+Each year, the Human Rights Campaign releases a Municipal Equality Index which takes a deep dive into municipal laws, policies, and services and how inclusive they are of the LGBTQ+ community.
 This year’s edition examined 506 cities on 49 different criteria across five categories — non-discrimination laws, municipality as employer, services and programs, law enforcement, and leadership on LGBTQ+ equality.

 Non-discrimination laws